-Any person who employs a personal trainer to help improve their health and fitness does so with the expectation that the personal trainer will have specialist knowledge to help them achieve their objectives and avoid the pitfalls of personal injury.
+Any person who employs a personal trainer to help improve their health and fitness does so with the expectation that their trainer will have specialist knowledge to help them achieve their fitness objectives without harm or injury.

 Although there is as yet no legal obligation for personal trainers to possess liability insurance, it is advised that they do.

 This is because any negligently planned or supervised personal training sessions have the potential to result in accident and injury and may, in the absence of liability insurance, bring about the financial ruin of a personal training business.

 A number of different liability insurance options exist for personal trainers, including professional liability cover, civil liability cover and professional indemnity cover – the type chosen will very much depend on the nature of the business.

 If you suffer injuries while working with a personal trainer, and those injuries could not be counted as common side effects or expected side effects of the kind of exercise you are doing, your employer could be accused of professional negligence.

 It is possible to make a claim against a professional trainer for a number of circumstances.
 For example, in 2005 a man suffered a ruptured Achilles tendon as a result of an incident caused by an unsecured safety mat - he received around £10,000 for his injury.

 If you feel you may have a claim for personal trainer negligence, get in touch with us here at YouClaim and we will discuss the situation and give you an honest assessment.
 Call us on 0800 10 757 95 or click "start claim" now.